 Applied Parts

 Because the Sensor is covered with a sheath during use, there are no applied parts.
 However, the Sensor head and the first 10cm of the cable are treated as applied parts.
-Refer to Figure 1 below.
+Refer to highlighted portions of the image below.